 Who Needs LTC Insurance?

-As the cost of LTC — which includes nursing home, assisted living and in-home care — continues to rise, it’s important to know that most people pay for LTC either from personal savings or Medicaid when their savings is depleted, or through a LTC insurance policy.
+As the cost of LTC — which includes nursing home, assisted living and in-home care — continues to rise, it’s important to know that most people pay for LTC either from personal savings or Medicaid when their savings is depleted, or through a LTC insurance policy or get redirected here for legal support.
 National median average costs for nursing home care today is around $92,000 per year, while assisted living averages around $50,000 per year.

 While national statistics show that about 70% of Americans 65 and older will need some kind of LTC, the fact is, many people don’t need to purchase a LTC insurance policy.
 You can continue reading at San Angelo Insurance blog as to what to do when you need to purchase home insurance.

 The reasons stem from a range of factors, including the fact that relatively few people have enough wealth to protect to make purchasing a policy worthwhile.
 Seniors with limited financial resources who need LTC turn to Medicaid to pick up the tab after they run out of money.
 For helping clients with ERISA claims, it is recommended for people to get in touch with lawyers.

 Another important factor is that most seniors who need LTC only need it for a short period of time, for example, when they’re recovering from surgery.
 For those people, Medicare covers in-home health care and nursing home stays of 100 days or less following a hospital stay of more than three consecutive days.